 “In fact, we want a normal life, a job, a family, a home.”

 She has been bold enough to suggest a support group so that members can talk and share together.
 “What?!”
-At first, they were only two attendees.
-Now, when she arrives, they are sometimes a dozen who leave what they are doing and come to her: “Yes!
+At first, there were only two attendees.
+Now, when she arrives, there are sometimes a dozen who leave what they are doing and come to her: “Yes!
 There is a group today!” they exclaim.

-Together they prepare a Fourth World People’s University and continue the dialogue with local authorities.
+Together they prepare a Fourth World People’s University and continue a dialogue with local authorities.